davelunt/misc-scripts/README.md

 misc-scripts
 ============
 Some simple scripts that I have used.
-Most even work!